 Steering committee

-Two people from each member consortium serve on the Steering Committee: one voting representative from each consortium's member libraries and a second non-voting consortium staff person.
+Two people from each member consortium serve on the Steering Committee: one representative from each consortium's member libraries and a second consortium staff person.
+An optional library representative, usually a dean or director, may also be appointed to monitor or advise the LAA Steering Committee.
 Voting representative terms are two years.

 The Steering Committee provides: